-This is the first entry in our blog series entitled, "Expect More from your DMS."
+This is the first entry in our blog series entitled, "Demand More from your DMS."
 Each post will discuss the gap between available DMS technologies and the solutions currently being utilized by most dealerships.
 Sharon Kitzman, VP and General Manager at Dealertrack DMS, addresses the topic of open integration and how it perfectly demonstrates the value that dealerships can gain by proactively seeking new technologies.

 In recent years, technology has shifted to favor integration, a great example being Uber.
 They essentially grouped GPS, social media, and a payment method together into one convenient solution.
 Today, the best solutions rely on their ability to connect with multiple outlets.
 Those connections have made technology more useful, more affordable, and more effective.
 Our dealership clients are enjoying the benefits of an open DMS platform, which include broader vendor selection, reduced expenses, and the opportunity for custom development.